This topic is about our legacy Satellites. If you installed Satellites after 4/06/2021, you are probably running Microsatellites.

 We recommend using machines with 2 CPU and 16 GB of memory each.

 Lightstep Satellites are generally run in a Docker container or in a dedicated virtual machine instance.
 We recommend provisioning memory-optimized instances, such as r5.large, n1-highmem-2, or E2 v3 for AWS, GCP, and Azure, respectively.
 However, smaller instance types may be appropriate for development or testing environments.
-Satellites have no storage requirements.
+Satellites have no disk requirements.
 You can find recommended settings for memory (needed when configuring your Satellites) here.

 The Satellites have been tested to handle 250 MB per minute of total ingress per instance.
 Higher ingress creates memory pressure that might cause the Satellite to exceed its memory allocation and can create internal queuing in the Satellite that might cause dropped or delayed spans.